-Inventories.
-Inventories consist of raw materials, work-in-process and finished goods.
-Inventory that is in excess of the amount expected to be sold within one year is classified as long-term inventory and is recorded in Other assets in the Consolidated Balance Sheets.
-The Company capitalizes inventory costs associated with certain products prior to regulatory approval and product launch when it is reasonably certain, based on management's judgment of future commercial use and net realizable value, that the pre-launch inventories will be saleable.
+Stock.
+Stock consists of raw materials, work-in-process and finished goods.
+Stock that is in excess of the amount expected to be sold within one year is classified as long-term stock and is recorded in Other assets in the Consolidated Balance Sheet.
+The Group capitalizes stock costs associated with certain products prior to regulatory approval and product launch when it is reasonably certain, based on management's judgment of future commercial use and net realizable value, that the pre-launch stock will be saleable.
 The determination to capitalize is made on a product-by-product basis.
-The Company could be required to write down previously capitalized costs related to pre-launch inventories upon a change in such judgment, a denial or delay of approval by regulatory bodies, a delay in commercialization or other potential factors.
-Our inventories are stated at the lower of cost or net realizable value
+The Group could be required to write down previously capitalized costs related to pre-launch stock upon a change in such judgment, a denial or delay of approval by regulatory bodies, a delay in commercialization or other potential factors.
+Our stock is stated at the lower of cost or net realizable value.